-- A. An online petition and letters to citizens - B. Calling citizens by phone and letters to citizens - C. Emailing the representative and an online petition - D. Group rally event and emailing the representative
+A. An online petition and letters to citizens

+- B. Calling citizens by phone and letters to citizens - C. Emailing the representative and an online petition - D. Group rally event and calling citizens by phone

 Lela's best options are on-line petitions and letters to citizens.
 These are both indirect lobbying methods, are low to moderate in cost and can meet her deadline of a month from now.